-Banks are adept at originating credit exposures due to their long experience of assessing credit risk and strong client relationships.
-The benefits from such relationships do not as much result from economic rents in revolving loan commitments as they rather allow improved debtor screening, which leads to higher margins from loan origination.
-As banks are required to maintain regulatory capital against credit losses of their loan books, additional loans on their balance sheet would, however, result in diminishing marginal benefit.
+Banks are adept at originating credit exposures due to their long experience of assessing credit risk and strong client relationships.17 The benefits from such relationships do not as much result from economic rents in revolving loan commitments as they rather allow improved debtor screening, which leads to higher margins from loan origination.18 As banks are required to maintain regulatory capital against credit losses of their loan books, additional loans on their balance sheet would, however, result in diminishing marginal benefit.
 Hence, the sale of a portion of the loan portfolio allows banks to lower their regulatory capital requirements.
 Consequently, issuing banks can use their capital base more efficiently to support credit business, as attractive lending opportunities can be addressed without incurring balance sheet growth.
 From a broader economic and systemic perspective, loan securitisation does not only contribute to the sustainability of client relationships, but it also leads to an increased availability of credit finance at lower cost in the primary lending markets.
-According to the E uropean
+According to the European Securitisation Forum (The Bond Market Association, 2001) efficient securitisation markets help to reduce disparities in availability and cost of loan finance, as the credit extension function of individual banks is conditioned on the pricing and valuation discipline of broader capital market systems.
+Consequently, financial institutions that engage in securitisation arguably promote the efficient allocation of capital and allay exposure to credit risk, whilst mitigating systemic risk throughout the financial system as a whole.

-$^{15}$ These relationships might yield informational rents as shown by Elsas and Krahnen (1998) and Elsas (2001) in the context of German banking.
+$^{^{17}}$ These relationships might yield informational rents as shown by Elsas and Krahnen (1998) and Elsas (2001) in the context of German banking.

-&lt;sup>16 Unfortunately, the ease of lending coupled with ready and cheap access to liquidity results in a recipe for disaster as banks achieve suboptimal outcomes from holding loans in the long-term.
+18 Unfortunately, the ease of lending coupled with ready and cheap access to liquidity results in a recipe for disaster as banks achieve suboptimal outcomes from holding loans in the long-term.